 Avoid Eating Sugary Foods

-Drinking alcohol before eating is known to disrupt blood sugar balance and may leave you feeling drowsy as a result (3).
-If you intend to drink alcohol, never do so on an empty stomach!
-Try eating a healthy meal beforehand that contains some protein.
+Drinking alcohol before you eat is known to disrupt blood sugar balance and may leave you feeling drowsy as a result (3).
+If you intend to drink alcohol, never do it on an empty stomach.
+Try eating a healthy meal that contains some protein beforehand.

 Exercise

-Exercise helps with blood circulation and can stimulate the sympathetic nervous system to increase energy levels (4).
-It can be anything from a simple walk to a full-on gym session.
-Plus, being active can help you maintain a healthy weight.
+Exercise helps with blood circulation and can stimulate the sympathetic nervous system to increase energy levels (5).
+This can be anything from a simple walk to a full-on gym session.
+In addition, being active can help you maintain a healthy weight.

 Balance Electrolytes